A rare photograph of a wild Red Panda by Richard Webb.

-Himalayan Griffon, Asian Barred Owlet, Crested Treeswift, Yellow-billed (Blue) Magpie, Rufous-fronted Tit, Rufous-bellied Niltava, White-capped River Redstart, (Himalayan) Red-flanked Bluetail, Indian Robin, White-collared Blackbird, Chestnut-tailed and Red-tailed Minlas, Stripe-throated Yuhina and Gould's Sunbird.
-Also a chance of Satyr Tragopan, Hill Partridge, Wood Snipe, Bay Woodpecker, Yellow-cheeked Tit, Hill Prinia, Brown and Black-throated Parrotbills, laughingthrushes, Slender-billed Scimitar Babbler, Black-headed and Green Shrike Babblers, Rufous-throated Wren Babbler, Rufous-capped Babbler, Golden-breasted Fulvetta, Rusty-fronted and Hoary-throated Barwings, Himalayan Cutia, Fire-tailed Myzornis and Maroon-backed Accentor.
+Himalayan Griffon, Asian Barred Owlet, Crested Treeswift, Yellow-billed Blue Magpie, Rufous-fronted Tit, Rufous-bellied Niltava, White-capped Water-redstart, Indian Robin, White-collared Blackbird, Bar-throated (Chestnut-tailed) and Red-tailed Minlas, Stripe-throated Yuhina and Gould's Sunbird.
+Also a chance of Satyr Tragopan, Hill Partridge, Wood Snipe, Bay Woodpecker, Yellow-cheeked Tit, Brown and Black-throated Parrotbills, laughingthrushes, Slender-billed Scimitar-babbler, Black-headed and Green Shrike-babblers, Rufous-throated Wren-babbler, Rufous-capped Babbler, Golden-breasted Fulvetta, Hoary-throated and Rusty-fronted Barwings, Himalayan Cutia, Fire-tailed Myzornis and Maroon-backed Accentor.

 Himalayas Nepal is dominated by the awesome Himalayas.
 Eight of the ten highest mountains on Earth are there and it is possible to see four of the world's top five from the Makalu Trek; Everest at 8848 (29,028 ft), Kangchenjunga at 8586 (28,169 ft), Lhotse at 8516 m (27,939 ft) and Makalu at 8463 m (27,765 ft).
 Via the same trek it is also possible to reach Everest base camp at a giddy 5360 m (17,600 ft).
 During the 45 minute flight between Kathmandu and Bhadrapur, the gateway to Hange Tham, it is possible to see Everest, and several others of the top 10 highest mountains in the world, if the weather is good, from the left-hand side of the plane going to Bhadrapur and vice versa.